-Detailed System Requirements are presented in section 3.3.
-For a quick installation strategy, the recommended approach is the following:
+For the installation, detailed System Requirements are presented in section 3.3.
+For a quick installation strategy, the recommended base system is the following:

-- Ubuntu 18.04 LTS (or higher), macOS 10.14 or higher, or Windows 10;
+Ubuntu 18.04 LTS (or higher), macOS 10.14 or higher, or Windows 10;

-- □ Oracle Java 8;
+Oracle Java 8;

-- $\square MySQL server 5.7.x^1.$
+MySQL server 5.7.x 1 .